The Amorous Adventures of Moll Flanders: Production

-Rival Projects

-There had been several attempts to film the novel of the years.
-In 1953, Umberto Scarpelli announced he would film it in Italy.
-In 1954, Vanessa Brown, who had played the Girl in The Seven Year Itch on Broadway, announced she would star in a film version to be produced by her husband, Richard Franklyn, and based on a script by Roland Kibbee.
+Several attempts to film the novel preceded the project.
+In 1953, Umberto Scarpelli announced that he would film it in Italy.
+In 1954, Vanessa Brown announced that she would star in a film version to be produced by her husband Richard Franklyn, and based on a script by Roland Kibbee.
 In 1956, Gina Lollobrigida was reportedly working on an adaptation.
-Later Marcel Hellman of Associated British was going to produce a version based on this, starring Richard Todd as the highwayman Jemmy with Michael Anderson to direct.
+Marcel Hellman of Associated British was to produce a version starring Richard Todd as the highwayman Jemmy, with Michael Anderson to direct.
 In 1961, John Osborne wrote a script as a vehicle for Sophia Loren.